Engee documentation

 The units of measurement are degrees.

-The azimuth angle is the angle between the x axis and the projection of the direction vector onto the xy plane.
+The azimuthal angle is the angle between the x axis and the projection of the direction vector onto the xy plane.
 This angle is positive when measured from the x axis towards the y axis.
 The elevation angle is the angle between the direction vector and the xy plane.
 This angle is positive when measured in the direction of the z axis.

 Data types: Float64